Rahul-D-Rao/python_log_analysis/README.md

 ## Log Analysis file

-The `notebooks` directory contains Jupyter Notebooks for interactive exploration and visualization of log data:
+The `file` contains for interactive exploration and visualization of log data:

 - `log_analysis.py`: A python script for performing exploratory data analysis on the log files.